 A program within the Department of Otolaryngology where an audiologist evaluates and treats hearing problems, including hearing loss, balance disorders, and related conditions thr…

-A center within the Department of Ear, Nose, and Throat (Otolaryngology) providing care from a vertigo specialist, including vestibular testing to diagnose and treat dizziness, ba…
+A center providing care from a vertigo specialist, including vestibular testing to diagnose and treat dizziness and balance disorders.

-A program within the Department of Ear, Nose, and Throat (Otolaryngology) providing plastic surgery for conditions affecting the face, head, and neck, including facial reconstruct…
+A program providing plastic surgery for reconstructive and cosmetic procedures affecting the face, head, and neck.

-A program within the Cancer Center providing diagnosis and treatment for head and neck cancers, including early-stage, recurrent, and aggressive disease, with coordinated care to …
+A program providing diagnosis and treatment for head and neck cancers, including early-stage, recurrent, and aggressive disease.

-A program within the Department of Ear, Nose, and Throat (Otolaryngology) providing diagnosis and treatment for sinus and allergy conditions like congestion and helping manage sym…
+A program providing diagnosis and treatment for sinus and allergy conditions and helping manage congestion and related symptoms.

-A program within Pediatric Specialty Care providing ear, nose, and throat care for children, including diagnosis and treatment for hearing loss, ear infections, sinus conditions, …
+A program providing pediatric ear, nose, and throat care, including treatment for ear infections, hearing loss, and airway conditions.

 Education and Training